Kezzsim/abandoned.zone/content/About us.md

 > [!tip] Join us!
 We're currently looking for partners and volunteers that can help hold us accountable.
 > Official contact info coming soon, for now just use Kari's information below:

+***Disclaimer***: *All data hosted on these sites is anonymously sourced from third parties.
+The individuals listed here are not legally responsible for any data collection performed on abandoned properties.*

 ---

 # Members